aralovelace/backend-php/README.md

-# Waldo Backend PHP Developer Test
+# Waldo Backend PHP - JSON Sort

 ## Please setup the following:
 - Create a database called 'waldo_backend' or you can change it at the database.php